raya77/target.en/help/c-activities/c-troubleshooting-activities/troubleshooting-activities.md

 **Note:** Multiple ajax [!DNL Target] calls with the same name but different parameters will not work on the same page.
 Only the first call will be made.

-## You activated an activity using the Target API, but the activity shows a status of [!UICONTROL Inactive] in the Target UI.
+## You activated an activity using the [!DNL Target] API, but the activity shows a status of [!UICONTROL Inactive] in the [!DNL Target] UI.

 When you perform certain actions, such as activating an activity outside of the UI using the Target API, the update can take up to ten minutes to propagate to the UI.